Search the Health Library

 School of Medicine

 I Want to...

-This ACGME-accredited program offers fellows experience in a wide range of ongoing clinical programs, including an acute geriatrics service, inpatient geriatrics consultation service, physician house-call program, comprehensive nursing home, chronic hospital unit, chronic ventilator unit, CARF-accredited geriatrics rehabilitation unit, adult day care center, Hopkins ElderPlus PACE site, urinary continence clinic, geropsychiatric assessment services, and ambulatory primary care and consultative clinics.
+This track is a one-year, ACGME-accredited training pathway which allows fellows to experience the geriatrician’s role in a wide range of ongoing clinical programs.
+These include an inpatient geriatrics consultation service, physician house-call program, subacute care in an affiliated community nursing home, chronic hospital unit, CARF-accredited geriatrics rehabilitation unit, adult day care center, Hopkins ElderPlus PACE site, urinary continence clinic, geropsychiatric assessment services, and the inpatient Medical Behavior Unit (dementia/delirium).

-In addition, fellows will spend time teaching medical students and residents at the Johns Hopkins University School of Medicine.
+All fellows spend time teaching medical students and residents from the Johns Hopkins University School of Medicine.

-The completion of a clinical fellowship fulfills all requirements of the American Board of Internal Medicine and the American Board of Family Practice, and graduates are eligible to sit for the Examination for a Board Certification offered by the American Board of Internal Medicine or the Certificate of Added Qualification in Geriatric Medicine offered by the American Board of Family Medicine.
+Completion of our clinical fellowship fulfills all requirements of the American Board of Internal Medicine and the American Board of Family Practice, and graduates are eligible to sit for the Examination for a Board Certification offered by the American Board of Internal Medicine or the Certificate of Added Qualification in Geriatric Medicine offered by the American Board of Family Medicine.

 Between two and six fellows are accepted each year.
 The year-long fellowship is open to physicians who have completed three years of clinical training in internal medicine or family practice and are interested in special training in the care of older adults.